 The dynamic IC is an improvement over the static IC as it takes into consideration the option pricing.
-However the main disadvantage is that the delta thresholds are set as a rule of thumb, or randomly and don’t optimize for current market
+We can improve it by optimizing the options, and not just picking deltas as a rule of thumb.

 Optimized Iron condor – A better way to trade Iron Condors

-This is why we designed our Iron condor to check all possible combination of Iron condor, and pick the best among them.
+This is why we designed our Iron condor to check all possible combinations of Iron condor, and pick the best among them.
 We maximize the Expected Value in our calculations.

-As a reminder: Expected Value is a statistic measure that tries to predict the value of the strategy, assuming you could have executed it many times at different dates but with the same prices/distances etc. It is calculated by summing the payout at expiration multiplied by the probability of that payout.
+As a reminder: Expected Value is a statistical measure that tries to predict the value of the strategy, assuming you could have executed it many times at different dates but with the same prices/distances, etc. It is calculated by summing the payout at expiration multiplied by the probability of that payout.